This article offers troubleshooting solutions for issues with cron in Adobe Commerce on-premises products.

 If your cron job uses a PHP binary different from the web server plug-in, PHP settings errors might display.
 To resolve the issue, set identical PHP settings for both the PHP command line and the PHP web server plug-in.

-For more information about PHP settings, see Required PHP settings .
+For more information about PHP settings, see Required PHP settings in our developer documentation.

 Solution for cron running with errors